 Is fasting something you should consider?
 Or asked another way, what meal frequency would make you the happiest and healthiest version of yourself?

-Before we get into planning mode, let’s talk about some science.
+Before we decide whether to fast or not, let’s talk about some science.
 Because we want you to understand a little bit more why it’s sometimes good for us NOT to eat.

 What happens when we fast?

 One of the biggest benefits of fasting is appetite control.
-The first thing we learn when we fast is that our body gets very okay very quickly with not eating.
+The first thing we learn when we fast is that our body gets okay relatively quickly when we don’t eat.
 Ghrelin (the hunger hormone) is down regulated when we fast.
 It makes sense, when you think about it.
 Our body produces ghrelin to encourage us to eat, but let’s say a few hundred thousand years ago if food wasn’t available our body wasn’t going to sit around and be miserable.
 We’d have to go hunt or gather.
 And so hunger goes away quickly – usually within 15 minutes of the initial onset.

-Another benefit of fasting is increased autophagocytosis.
+Another benefit of fasting is increased autophagy.
 I know what you’re thinking: “Oh joy.
-Autophagocytosis is my favorite.”
-(No?)
-What is autophagocytosis?
-Autophagocytosis is the process by which we disassemble and recycle cells in our body.
+Autophagy is my favorite.”
+No?
+What is autophagy?
+Autophagy is the process by which we disassemble and recycle cells in our body.
 Again, it makes sense that this would be upregulated when we fast.
 When food isn’t available for an extended period of time, our body starts to disassemble cells.
-But, in its infinite wisdom, the human body goes about this process is an orderly manner.
+But, in its infinite wisdom, the human body goes about this process in an orderly manner.
 Logically, it goes after the most unnecessary and dysfunctional cells first.
-And that makes fasting and autophagocytosis a markedly good thing – the process by which we eliminate weak cells in our body to increase our overall awesomeness.
+And that makes fasting and autophagy a markedly good thing – the process by which we eliminate weak cells in our body to increase our overall awesomeness.

 What else?
 When we fast we also reduce our blood lipids, our blood glucose, our blood pressure, and our markers of inflammation and oxidative stress.
 In terms of body composition, fasting also helps regulate the window in which we consume food.
 A smaller window usually means we consume less energy, which leads to fat loss.